divemarkus/dns/README.md

 ### Third-party recursive public DNS
 These are the entity that will provide you with free recursive DNS service.
-The likes of Google, Cloudflare, Cisco, and of course your ISP
+The likes of Google, Cloudflare, Cisco, and of course your ISP.
+It is always advisable not to use your ISP's DNS, as they already have access to you network.
+Also, in my experience ISP's DNS are not as good as the ones I listed above.
+As of today's date, there's limited number of ISP's providing encrypted DNS service.

 Cisco acquired OpenDNS, but still provides free home account.
 [Sign-up here](https://www.opendns.com/)
 - With free account you have access what you block: country code domain ending with 'xx' or the likes (xx is any country of your choice)